-I did some cycling in the last few weeks, when it got better, but i wasn’t public about this any longer by having a public Strava feed or publishing photos about ghost graffiti.
+I did some cycling in the last few weeks, when it got better, but I wasn’t public about this any longer by having a public Strava feed or publishing photos about ghost graffiti.

-On a side note: At the end Ande, the sprayer of the Luneburg Ghosts you may have seen on photos on my Instagram or Strava, was caught two or three weeks ago.
+On a side note: In the end Ande, the sprayer of the Lüneburg Ghosts you may have seen on photos on my Instagram or Strava, was caught two or three weeks ago.
 I know the graffiti were property damage.
 But I really loved those small ghosts.
 What a shame!
 What a pity.
 I would really like to have one on my garage.
 It wasn’t Banksy but the ghost made me smile more than once.

 A solution for this winter

-I have an indoor smart trainer (you remove the rear wheel and put the smart trainer on it), but the bike I’ve used on it was really in a state where i had to replace most of the moving stuff for this winter.
+I have an indoor smart trainer (you remove the rear wheel and put the smart trainer on it), but the bike I’ve used on it was really in a state where I had to replace most of the moving stuff for this winter.
 Bearings were worn out, chain elongated, sprockets on chainring and cassette worn down to a level where it spontaneously shifted and interestingly the crankset had its own set of abrasion problems because parts of my shoes were touching the cranks when clipped into the pedals.
 The smart trainer was starting to see some problems on its own, but those are minor.

 Smartbike